RowenaRavenclawWithExtraClaws/Django-APIs/README.md

 # Django-APIs
-Some fun APIs wrritten in python with some aid fro the great django
+Some fun APIs wrritten in python with some aid from the great django